omundy/learn-javascript/topics/data/data.md

 ### Serialization and Deserialization

 Data imported from an external source is technically a `string` when Javascript loads it.
-That is to say, all readable objects have been [serialized](https://en.wikipedia.org/wiki/Serialization) into string data so that it can be stored or sent across a network as a single entity.
-For example, [`data`](demos/data-samples/cat-facts.json) returned from this [random cat facts API](https://cat-fact.herokuapp.com/facts/random) ([docs](https://alexwohlbruck.github.io/cat-facts/docs/)) is just one large string:
+Data that is in text form, or [serialized](https://en.wikipedia.org/wiki/Serialization) into a [data exchange format](https://en.wikipedia.org/wiki/Data_exchange#Popular_languages_used_for_data_exchange), can be stored or sent across a network as a single entity.

+For example, [`data`](../datasets/cat-facts.json) returned from this [random cat facts API](https://cat-fact.herokuapp.com/facts/random) ([docs](https://alexwohlbruck.github.io/cat-facts/docs/)) is just one large string:

 ```string
 const str = '[{"type":"cat","text":"In the original Italian version of Cinderella, the benevolent fairy godmother figure was a cat."},{"type":"cat","text":"Cats mark you as their territory when they rub their faces and bodies against you, as they have scent glands in those areas."},{"type":"cat","text":"When a cats rubs up against you, the cat is marking you with it's scent claiming ownership."}]';
 ```

-Thus to use external data in your code you must conversely [*deserialize*](https://developer.mozilla.org/en-US/docs/Glossary/Deserialization) the string into a data structure that Javascript can read and use.
+Before you can use external data in your code, you must conversely [*deserialize*](https://developer.mozilla.org/en-US/docs/Glossary/Deserialization) the string into a data structure that Javascript can read and use.

 For example, [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) can be used to convert a string of serialized JSON data into a Javascript Object.

 ```js
 let obj = JSON.parse(str);